The FOMC meeting looms large. Investors have been anticipating this since May.

+It can take the form of 'buy-the-rumor, sell-the-fact' type of activity.
+The FOMC could offer other guidance to keep the signal clear that this is not tightening of policy.
+It is possible, and a third think likely, that the Fed holds off altogether.
 In the first part of next week, ahead of the FOMC meeting, we expect a generally firmer dollar.
 It seems to be much more forgivable to be long dollars ahead of the decision that has been awaited for a third of the year, than to be short dollars.
 That said, we suspect the dollar may weaken after the FOMC decision.
 The Fed is more likely to do less rather than more relative to market expectations.

 That sell-off can extend into the end of the week.
 However, we look for the dollar to begin recovering ahead of the German elections next weekend.

 is outperforming and is at the best levels against both the dollar and the euro since January-February.
 Ironically, sterling's strength in part reflects the lack of confidence in the BOE's forward guidance.
 The market is pricing in a rate hike a year before the BOE guidance would have it.
 Provided the $1.5750 area holds, sterling will likely push toward $1.60.

 .
 The greenback's technical tone has deteriorated since reversing lower at midweek after recording a two-month high near JPY100.60.
 Initial support will likely be found in the JPY98.80-JPY99.00 area.
 A break of JPY98.20 is needed to be significant.

 posted a key reversal in response to the disappointing jobs data on Thursday.
 It had initially made a new high for the move, briefly trading through $0.9350 and then was pushed a half a cent below Wednesday's low and closed below it.
 Follow-through selling on Friday was limited.
 When all is said and done, it was still up about 0.65% against the US dollar on the week.
 Technical indicators are mixed and we suspect that it may require a break of $0.9180 to indicate a downside correction rather than broad consolidation after about 5.3% from the end of August to the employment data.

 appreciated about 2.5% against the US dollar.
 The greenback appears to have bottomed near CAD1.03.
 During the first part of the coming week, the US dollar can recover toward CAD1.04 and possibly CAD1.0430.

 , which, according to the latest BIS survey data moved into the top ten most actively trade currencies, has been resilient in the face of the unexpected 25 bp rate cut on September 6.
 It enjoyed additional gains in the first part of last week before entering into a consolidative range.
 The US dollar held above MXN13.00.
 Technical factors suggest the near-term risk-reward may be eroding for new longs.
 The US dollar could slip below MXN13.00 but the charts suggest the it would likely be limited.
 We would be more inclined to consider selling dollars on a bounce toward MXN13.20-MXN13.25.
 Observations from the speculative positioning in the CME Currency Futures: